RTCupid/2Q_cache/README.md

 # 2Q_cache
-Implementation of the 2Q cache algorithm and comparison of its efficiency with the "ideal" cache
+Implementation of the 2Q cache algorithm and comparison of its efficiency with the "perfect" cache

 ## Content
 - [0.
 Run the program](#run-the-program)